-Figure 1 above illustrates how a single VSX gateway, in this case containing four Virtual Systems, protects all four networks.
-The use of VLANs provides scalability as well as granularity, allowing administrators to provision additional Virtual Systems and protected networks quickly and without impacting the existing IP address structure.
-In contrast, physical networks consist of many hardware components.
-Figure 2 shows a deployment with four physical Security Gateways, each protecting a separate network.
+Figure 1 shows a deployment with four physical Security Gateways, each protecting a separate network.
 Each Security Gateway is a separate, physical machine that is hard-wired to the perimeter router and its corresponding network.

-Figure 2.
+Figure 1.
 Separate Physical Gateways Protecting Each Network